 – You can also take some anti-acne supplements during pregnancy.
 These include a high-quality multi-nutrient, probiotics, fish oil and zinc.
 Always consult your doctor before starting a course of supplements.

 Want to learn more?
-Get your copy of my book, The Happy Skin Solution.
+Get your copy of The Happy Skin Roadmap.